Powhatan Wars (1610-1646)

 Adding to the distress of the early colonists of the New World was the ever-present danger of Indian attacks.
 The stretches of unoccupied land between the colonies were the hunting grounds of the Narragansett of eastern Connecticut and western Rhode Island, the Pequot of Connecticut, the Wampanoag of Plymouth and its neighborhood, the Pennacook of New Hampshire, and the Abnaki tribes of Maine.

 Plague and starvation had so far weakened the coast Indians before the first colonists’ arrival that the new settlements had been but little disturbed.
 However, as the firstcomers pushed into the interior, founding new plantations, felling trees, and clearing the soil, trappers and traders invaded the Indian hunting grounds, carrying firearms and liquor, and the Indian menace became serious.

-To meet the Indian peril, all the colonies made provisions for a supply of arms and for the drilling of the citizens in militia companies.
+To meet the Indian peril, all the colonies made provisions for supplying arms and drilling the citizens in militia companies.
 But, in equipment, discipline, and morale, the fighting force of New England was imperfect.
-The troops had no uniforms; there was a very inadequate commissariat; and alarms, whether by a beacon, drum-beat, or discharge of guns, were slow and unreliable.
+The troops had no uniforms; there was a very inadequate commissariat, and alarms, whether by a beacon, drumbeat, or discharge of guns, were slow and unreliable.
 Weapons were crude, and the method of handling them was exceedingly awkward and cumbersome.
 The pike was abandoned early, and the matchlock soon gave way to the flintlock — both heavy and unwieldy instruments of war — and carbines and pistols were also used.
-Cavalry or mounted infantry, though expensive because of horse and outfit, was introduced whenever possible.
+Though expensive because of horse and outfit, cavalry or mounted infantry was introduced whenever possible.
 In 1675, Plymouth had 14 companies of infantry and cavalry; Massachusetts had six regiments, including the Ancient and Honorable Artillery; and Maine and New Hampshire had one each.
 Connecticut had four train bands in 1662 and nine in 1668, a troop of dragoneers, and horses, but no regiments until the next century.
 For coast defense, there were forts, very inadequately supplied with ordnance, of which that on Castle Island in Boston harbor was the most conspicuous, and, for the frontier, there were garrison houses and stockades.